ashvin14/automation-homework/README.md

 # automation-Homework-generator

 Works only on Linux distribution.
-The script will run directly on local systems daily and automatically generates homeworks
+The script will run directly on local systems daily and automatically generates homeworks.
+That too for now it only works on my local computer. planning on making it a global thing.

 ## scope